Employee Highlight of the Month

-Q. What's a little-known fact you're willing to share?
+Q. What's a little known fact that you are willing to share?

 THE DIVERSITY AND INCLUSION CALENDAR

-The Third Circuit Court Diversity and Inclusion Team's Mission:
+The Third Circuit Court Diversity and Inclusion Team's Mission Statement:

-"We recognize our common background and respect our unique human experiences.
-We move forward as an inclusive organization, community and society."
+"We appreciate our common connection and respect our diverse and unique human experiences.
+We move forward as an inclusive organization as we provide accessible and equal justice."

 The Court's Diversity & Inclusion Team strives to ensure the values of its diverse bench, staff, and court users are acknowledged and reflected in our delivery of service as well as our work environment.

 In that spirit, the team creates and shares a monthly list of various holidays and observations along with some celebration suggestions.
 We invite our work community and the community at large to contribute.

 Dia de los Muertos

 Book Lovers Day